 Line Post Size

-Line posts are the posts that fall between the terminal posts.
-Set 10′ on center or closer, they provide a solid attachment point to tie the fabric and also hold the top rail in place.
+Line posts are the metal posts that fall between the terminal posts.
+Set chain link line posts 10′ on center or closer, they provide a solid attachment point to tie the fabric and also hold the top rail in place.

 On residential jobs, gate posts are usually the same size as the rest of the terminals.
-However, on commercial and industrial projects gate posts usually have larger diameters.
+However, on commercial and industrial projects metal posts usually have larger diameters.

 Residential chain link jobs will have terminal posts of 1-7/8″ diameter to 2-3/8″ diameter.
 Commercial and Industrial jobs have terminals posts of 2-3/8″ to 2-7/8″ diameter.